mletenay/home-assistant-goodwe-inverter/info.md

 The default values (2 secs / 3 times) are fine for most cases, but they can be increased to achieve better stability on less reliable networks.

 The optional `sensor_name_prefix` config may be used to change the prefix of the individual sensor's default entity names.

+There are many values reported by the inverers whose meaning is not yet fully known.
+Those sensors are named "xx\*" and will be provided if the `include_unknown_sensors` parameter is set to true.

 ### Documentation